 The process of diagnosis is slightly different at the different centres that offer non-invasive regenerative therapies.

-Explaining how the diagnosis and treatment work at Apollo Spectra Hospitals, Dr. Gautam Kodikal cites the case of an 84-year-old lady with osteoarthritis.
+Explaining how the diagnosis and treatment work at Apollo Spectra Hospitals, Dr Gautam Kodikal cites the case of an 84-year-old lady with osteoarthritis.
 She had severe pain in her joints, particularly the knee region.
 She revealed that her knee turned red and swollen each morning.
-Despite physiotherapy and other alternate treatments, her condition did not improve.
+Despite physiotherapy and other alternative treatments, her condition did not improve.

 Osteoarthritis is graded on a universally accepted system into four grades, with 4 being the worst affected.
 Vasishta says that patients who present early with grade 3 or early grade 4 osteoarthritis do very well and they are able to regain their quality of life.